scenee/relax/README.md

 $ relax archive dev
 ```

-## Export a xcarchive file to an ipa file
+## Export a xcarchive file to an IPA file

 ```bash
 $ relax export "/path/to/xcarchive"
 ```

-## Validate the ipa
+## Validate an IPA

+Check a IPA file if it has a correct codesigning and entitlements.

 ```bash
 $ relax validate "$(relax show adhoc ipa)"
 ```

-## Resign an ipa for an enterprise distribution
+## Resign an IPA for an enterprise distribution

+Resign a IPA file for a distribution with a different bundle identifier, cetificate and provisioning profile

 ```bash
 $ relax resign -m "com.mycompany.SampleApp" -p "<enterprise-provisioning-profile>" -c "iPhone Distribution: My Company"  "$(relax show dev ipa)"
 $ relax validate SampleApp-resigned.ipa
 ```